bioinfo-chru-strasbourg/howard/docs/user_guide.md

 To list all available calculations, from HOWARD default configuration or with a homemade Calculation configuration JSON file, use the `--show_calculations` parameter.
+Some calculations need additional parameters to defined in Parameters JSON file.
+See [configured and available calculation](#help.calculations.md) file for more information.

 > Example: List of build-in calculation
 >